- What kind of bike?

 -

-Very low demand for rental bikes because most
+Very low demand for rental bikes because, in fact, most

-people want to use their own bikes for tours that do as much cycling
+people still want to use their own bikes for tours that do as much cycling

 as ours do.